News and blog banners

 Here’s an overview of what you’ll need:

-• Heavyweight paper or cardstock for pages
+• Heavyweight cardstock (250 gsm or higher) for pages

 • Decorating supplies like markers, paint, glitter, stickers, etc.